chefsApprentice/Debate/README.md

 # Debate

-A debate social media full stack app, amde for the IB diploma.
+A debate social media full stack app, made for the IB diploma.
 Made inorder to create and reply to debates.

 Uses javascript, typescript, tailwind, Graphql and Nodejs.